lngng/moDSTogether/README.md

 If you decide to include this document, please include it in it's entirety, with any name and in any location within the repository.
 Thank you.

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
-Back to copy/paste I go.
 Do you feel me?**

 Yes, I do feel you.
 Now, and for all my time spent coming up with a plan.
 But you're in my heart and we can do this.
 If I'm setting out to do anything, it's check in on that possibility for the both of us, and give us a lifeline at every stage.
 If you screw up like me, you'll be looked after.